Loading...

 Pair with Fiber-Rich Vegetables

-Incorporate non-starchy vegetables such as broccoli, spinach, or kale alongside your chicken meal.
-These vegetables can help slow down the absorption of glucose.
+Incorporate vegetables such as broccoli, spinach, or kale alongside your chicken leg meal.
+These vegetables can help slow the absorption of glucose.

 Add Healthy Fats

-Include healthy fats like avocado, olive oil, or nuts in your meal.
-This can help stabilize blood sugar levels by slowing digestion.
+Include sources of healthy fats like avocado, nuts, or olive oil.
+These can help moderate the glucose spike by slowing digestion.

 Stay Hydrated